 Mollie Williams, DrPH, MPH

 Mollie is Executive Director of The Family Van and Mobile Health Map and Lecturer of Global Health and Social Medicine at Harvard Medical School.
 Mollie uses her extensive experience in public health leadership, community engagement, organizational development, and fundraising to increase access to care in Boston through her work with The Family Van and to strengthen the mobile health care sector across the United States through Mobile Health Map.
 She is a prolific writer and recently co-authored the fifth edition of Health Program Planning and Evaluation.
 Mollie holds an MPH from the University of Michigan at Ann Arbor and a DrPH in Health Policy and Management from the University of North Carolina at Chapel Hill.
+You can read her thought-provoking reflections about public health by following her on LinkedIn.

 Nancy Oriol, MD